 - Check Your Links – Website visitors (and Google!) have little patience when it comes to broken links on a site.
 If you want to create and maintain an optimal user experience, increase the amount of time visitors spend on your site and improve its SEO, then spend some time making sure all of your links work.
 There are many software packages that can help you identify and fix broken links on your site.
 Some even feature built-in alerts to notify you when links go bad.
 Similarly, if you’ve recently updated any of the URLs on your site, be sure to set up redirects to prevent broken links coming into those pages.

 - Revisit Your Calls to Action (CTAs) – Do you have relevant calls to action on each page that direct a visitor down their expected path (e.g., “To learn more…”; “Make a payment…”; “Questions?
 Contact us…”)?
-Taking one step back, are you sure you even have a CTA on each page that compels your visitor to take an action at all?
+Taking one step back, are you sure you have a CTA on each page that compels your visitor to take an action at all?
 Be sure you’re using CTAs to promote related content, offers or services to keep your visitors engaged.
 Also, provide forms they can fill out to view content and/or offers.
-If you want to convert your site visitors into prospects (and presumably customers) then you need to engage them and collect contact information.
+If you want to convert your site visitors into prospects (and presumably customers) then you need to provide them enough value for them to give you their contact information.

 - Make it Quick – Google now puts unprecedented emphasis on page load time as part of its ever-changing algorithms.
 Examine ways you can tweak your site to improve page load speed.
 For example, check the file sizes of your images; clean up the code on the back end of your site; and get rid of that cumbersome slideshow with seemingly endless images.